 Young ospreys born here will travel to the Gulf of Mexico, where they spend the first two to three years of their lives reaching maturity.
 Then the ospreys’ powerful instinct to return to the area of their birth compels them back to Cook County.
 And now, with favorable nesting habitats in place, the ospreys return each year to mate and reproduce successfully.

-Currently, there are 12 active nests among the 15 platforms scattered throughout the county.
-Each active nest can produce up to an impressive eight fledglings per year, making the Forest Preserves urban osprey program the most successful of its kind in North America.
+This year there are 12 active nests among the 15 platforms scattered throughout the county.
+Each of our active nests typically produces one to four fledglings per year, making the Forest Preserves urban osprey program the most successful of its kind in North America.

 So next time you’re in a forest preserve, don’t forget to look up!